hms-networks/kolibri-js-client/README.md

 ## Error Handling

-All the errors returned from the Kolibri Broker are instances of `KolibriRequestError` class containing the error code and the reason (if available).
+All the errors returned from the Kolibri Broker are instances of subclasses to the `KolibriRequestError` class containing the reason and additional data (if available).

 ```typescript
 const params: LoginParams = {